 When looking at the case study of a 44-year-old female trying to conceive who has gone through three unsuccessful IVF attempts, using her own eggs, Dr Villar Torres discusses the variation of medication and procedures used, noting some improvement.
 However, no cycles, for this patient, resulted in a pregnancy, until donor oocytes were used; the patient is now 34 weeks pregnant.

 You may be interested in reading: Low AMH and Egg Donation Treatment – Case Studies

 What do the chances of pregnancy look like then, for women with increased age or low ovarian reserve?

 Dr Villar Torres is keen to point out that it really does depend on all of the specific factors.
 Every patient, and case, is individual, and each woman will have a differing number of oocytes, of varying quality.
 She also advises clients that it’s important to understand IVF is an assisted reproduction treatment (ART) and science, and that not all practitioners will necessarily agree on the same strategies.
-However, whichever regimens or protocols clinics decide to use, they must always remember that each woman is unique, therefore personalisation of treatment, in whatever form, always has the capacity to optimise reproductive outcomes.
+However, whichever regimes or protocols clinics decide to use, they must always remember that each woman is unique, therefore the personalisation of treatment, in whatever form, always has the capacity to optimise reproductive outcomes.

 Questions and Answers from the event